Marius1342/Advertising-screen/README.md

 *Show Websites at autostart in full screen.
 Works with an Raspberry Pi 3b.*
 * Why this software
-    * ✅  Compatible with an Rpi 3b
+    * ✅  Compatible with an Rpi 3b and 4
     * ✅  Auto Shutdown on Linux Systems via Website data
     * ✅  Autostart up script
     * ✅  Automatic login